code-lover636/.ico-file-converter/README.md

 # .ico-file-converter
-This program converts images to .ico files
+This program makes it easy to convert all images in a selected folder to .ico files